-The UPR is based on the UN Charter and all the UN human rights treaties which have been ratified the country under review.
+The UPR is based on the UN Charter and all the UN human rights treaties that have been ratified the country under review.

 UPR and the UK

-The UK has been reviewed under the UPR process in 2008, 2012 and 2017.
+The UK's previous reviews took place in 2008, 2012 and 2017.
 Official reports from each review can be accessed here.